fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
+- Z-A Megas:
+    - Pidgey line:
+        - Make attacking stats more consistent?
+(Regular has 10 more Atk, but Mega has 55 more SpA)
+    - Clefable:
+        - Give Flying moves
+    - Victreebel:
+        - Make attacking stats more consistent?
+(Regular has 5 more Atk, but Mega has 10 more SpA)
+    - Starmie:
+        - Make attacking stats more consistent?
+(Regular has 25 more SpA, but Mega has 10 more Atk)
+            - It has +140 to BST instead of +100 so there could also be an error in the stats
+    - Dragonite:
+        - Make attacking stats more consistent?
+(Regular has 34 more Atk, but Mega has 21 more SpA)
+    - Meganium:
+        - Give Fairy moves
+    - Feraligatr:
+        - Give Dragon moves
+    - Skarmory:
+        - HP: 65->90
+        - Has a +10 to Atk that needs to be added to the Mega's BST (maybe Def?)
+    - Pyroar:
+        - Has an overall  +10 to Atk that needs to be added to the Mega's BST
+        - HP: 86->90
+        - Atk: 88->90
+        - Def: 92->95
+        - SpA: 129->130
+        - SpD: 86->90
+        - Spe: 126->130
+    - Malamar:
+        - Take some SpA and give to Atk?
+    - Barbaracle:
+        - Give Fighting moves
+    - Drampa:
+        - Type: Normal/Dragon->Dragon/Normal
+    - Falinks:
+        - HP: 65->75
+        - Has a +10 to Def that needs to be added to the Mega's BST (maybe SpD?)
 - Double check that all Gen1 Pokemon have updated movesets
     - Next do all starters/beasts/bugs/birds/etc.
     - Not including cross-gen evos or regionals or already updated: